flamefox/pomelo-unitychat/README.md

 a pomelo unity chat sample

 * pure c# code
-* support proto,dict cache(have some problem, soon fixed)
+* support proto,dict cache
-* poll mode only
+* poll mode only and all delegate at main thread
 * support tls
 * use LitJson
-* all callback at main thread

 ## Test with

 unity 5.x
-pomelo 1.2.2~
+pomelo 1.2.2
+Windows

 ## install